This document will show you how to get up and running with Read the Docs.

 Write Your Docs¶

-Install Sphinx, and create a directory inside your project to hold your docs:
+Create a directory inside your project to hold your docs:

 $ cd /path/to/project $ mkdir docs

 This will walk you through creating the basic configuration; in most cases, you can just accept the defaults.
 When it’s done, you’ll have an index.rst, a conf.py and some other files.
 Add these to revision control.

 Now, edit your index.rst and add some information about your project.
 Include as much detail as you like (refer to the reStructuredText syntax or this template if you need help).
 Build them to see how they look:

 Edit your files and rebuild until you like what you see, then commit your changes and push to your public repository.
 Once you have Sphinx documentation in a public repository, you can start using Read the Docs.

 Import Your Docs¶

 Sign up for an account on RTD, then log in.
 Visit your dashboard and click Import to add your project to the site.
 Fill in the name and description, then specify where your repository is located.
 This is normally the URL or path name you’d use to checkout, clone, or branch your code.
 Some examples:

 - Mercurial: https://bitbucket.org/ianb/pip